The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Target Summaries

-At mm wavelengths, high resolution ALMA imaging of the disk reveals a contiguous ring of emission centered at $\sim0\farcs4$ and a more distant azimuthally asymmetric dust crescent centered around $\sim0\farcs6$ whose multiwavelength properties are consistent with predictions for dust vortices \citep{Cazzoletti2018}.
-The location of the overdensity is coincident with some predictions for the location of the perturber responsible for the S1 spiral arm \citep{Muto2012}, suggesting that the arm may be incited by the overdensity at this location \citep{Perez2014, Cazzoletti2018} rather than a point source perturber.
-However, computational models have shown that planetary perturbers in the outer disk can also incite similar overdensities \citep{Bae2016}. \citet{vanderMarel2015} constrain the large grain dust cavity wall to $\sim$40AU with a heavily depleted interior, but also show that the disk hosts a significantly smaller radius gas cavity in $^{13}$CO and C$^{18}$O that is heavily but not fully depleted (r$\sim$30AU as in the NIR, $\delta_{gas}=2\times10^{-4}$).
-The 10au inconsistency in gap radii between large thermally-emitting grains and NIR scattering grains and gas is suggestive of the presence of planets in the gap.
+At millimeter wavelengths, high-resolution ALMA imagery of the disk reveals a contiguous ring centered at $\sim0\farcs4$ as well as a more distant azimuthally asymmetric dust crescent centered around $\sim0\farcs6$ with multiwavelength properties consistent with predictions for dust vortices \citep{Cazzoletti2018}.
+The location of the millimeter overdensity is coincident with some predictions for the location of the perturber responsible for the S1 spiral arm \citep{Muto2012, Stolker2016a}, suggesting that the arm may be incited by dust overdensity at this location \citep{Perez2014, Cazzoletti2018} rather than a point-source perturber.
+However, computational models have shown that planetary perturbers in the outer disk can also incite similar overdensities \citep{Bae2016}. \citet{vanderMarel2015} constrained the large grain dust cavity wall to $\sim$40AU with a heavily depleted interior, but also show that the disk hosts a smaller gas cavity in $^{13}$CO and C$^{18}$O that is heavily but not fully depleted (r$\sim$30AU as in the NIR, $\delta_{\rm{gas}}=2\times10^{-4}$).
+The 10au inconsistency in gap radii between large thermally emitting grains, NIR-scattering grains, and gas is suggestive of the presence of planets in the gap.

+\citet{Casassus2021} imaged the disk in high-resolution J=(2--1) CO isotopologues and adjacent continuum, and in doing so, detected a fine continuum filament (sep $\sim0\farcs468$, PA $\sim216.1\circ$) connecting the inner disk and outer crescent.
+They also reanalyzed the NIR data from \citet{Stolker2017} to derive a best-fit location for the perturber, which they found to be radially shifted $\> 0\farcs00421$ from the center of the filament.

-\citet{Cugno2019} used SPHERE to search for H$\alpha$ signals inside the disk gap and in the outer disk regions where, they point out, the presence of small dust grains is likely to heavily extinct H$\alpha$ emission from any embedded planets.
-They place a limit of $<$2.4$\times$10$^{-12}M_J/yr$ for a $\sim$10.2$M_J$ planet (derived from the detection limit of \citet{Maire2017}) at 0$\farcs$18, the outer radius of the scattered light cavity.
-They also reported a tentative detection of a low SNR point source at a separation of 71mas and a PA of 19$^{o}$.
+\citet{Cugno2019} used SPHERE to search for H$\alpha$ signals inside the disk gap of SAO~206462 and in the outer disk regions where, they point out, the presence of small dust grains is likely to heavily extinct H$\alpha$ emission from any embedded planets.
+They place a limit of $<$2.4$\times$10$^{-12}M_J/yr$ for a $\sim$10.2$M_J$ planet (derived from the detection limit of \citet{Maire2017}) at the outer radius of the scattered light cavity (0$\farcs$18).
+They also reported a tentative detection of a low SNR point-source at a separation of 71mas and a PA of 19$^{\circ}$.

-\subsection{TW Hya}
+\subsection{TW~Hya}